 Investment casting and sand casting are both included in the casting manufacturing method and have a long history that can date back to 1838.
 Though both of the two casting methods are making metal parts by pouring the molten metal into a mold, there are significant differences between them.
 This article will explain all the differences between them.
-Only 5 minutes, you will find the right choice for your casting manufacturing with the basic information of them.
+In only 5 minutes, you will find the right choice for your casting manufacturing with the basic information of them.

 What is investment casting?